Santroller/Santroller/index.md

   - Rock Band Stage Kit
   - Standard Gamepad
   - Guitar Praise Guitar
+- Inputs update live while configuring, to make calibration and testing as easy as possible.
 - Controllers automatically detect what they are plugged into, and reconfigure themselves for that device.
-  - This means you no longer need to set your controller up for a specific console
+  - This means you no longer need to set your controller up for a specific console.
-  - For emulators, you can define button combinations that will force the device into a specific mode
+  - For emulators, you can define button combinations that will force the device into a specific mode.
   - For RPCS3, starting a game will jump the controller to PS3 mode, and then you can restart the game to actually detect the controller, as RPCS3 does not have hotplug support.
-This will also automatically enable WinUSB for windows as well.
+This will also automatically enable WinUSB on windows as well.
 - Bindings for Fortnite Festival
   - Device emulates a keyboard which will press the default bindings
   - There is also a mode that emulates strumming by requiring strum inputs when using frets
   - Works on consoles too, set the keyboard mode to 6KRO for PS4 and PS5.
 - Keyboard Emulation
+  - You can bind to any amount of keys using any inputs
-  - Both NKRO and 6KRO
+  - Both NKRO and 6KRO modes are implemented
 - Support for presets
   - Store several configuration presets and easily swap between them
   - Export and import configurations as files for easy sharing of configurations
-- Support for all major operating systems (Windows, macOS, linux)
+- Support for all major operating systems
-  - Setting a guitar to XInput mode will only use XInput mode on windows, meaning you can leave a guitar in XInput mode and not have issues on macOS or Linux.
+  - Setting a guitar to XInput mode will only use XInput mode on windows
+  - Using HID mode by default means the controller should work on any device, as HID devices are supported by most operating systems and non console devices.
 - Support for various microcontrollers
   - Pi Pico _Recommended, as there are several features that are Pi Pico only, and it's easier for beginners_
   - Arduino Pro Micro (3.3v)